-- ii Local Parks are to be provided in accordance with the locations and sizing shown in the Structure Plan represented in Figure 5. - iii A 5000m local park is to be provided within the Precinct A. - iv A 3000m local park is to be centrally located in Precinct B. - v A 2000m local park is to be provided on the northern edge of the Precinct C. - vi Where dwellings front directly onto local parks, appropriate easements are to be placed within these parks to allow for maintenance of utility services.

-c Cycleways and Pedestrian Routes

-The off-road shared path network is to provide recreational and normal access throughout the Louisiana Road Infill Precinct to other external areas.
+- iii A 5000m local park is to be provided within the Precinct A. - iv A 3000m local park is to be centrally located in Precinct B. - v A 2000 $m^2$ local park is to be provided on the northern edge of the Precinct C. - vi Where dwellings front directly onto local parks, appropriate easements are to be placed within these parks to allow for maintenance of utility services. - c Cycleways and Pedestrian Routes - i The off-road shared path network is to provide recreational and normal access throughout the Louisiana Road Infill Precinct to other external areas.
 The on-road cycle network and the off road shared cycleway and pedestrian network is to be provided in accordance with Figure 5.
 Off-road Cycleways are to be generally aligned with the edge roads to optimise passive surveillance and street lighting.